awsdocs/aws-kms-developer-guide/doc_source/increase-quota.md

 ## Using the Service Quotas API<a name="quota-increase-api"></a>

 To request an increase in an AWS KMS quota, you can use the [Service Quotas API](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/)\.
+You cannot use the Service Quotas console to request a quota decrease\.
+Instead, contact [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.

 The `RequestServiceQuotaIncrease` operation, which submits the request, requires the quota code for the quota\.
 So begin by getting the quota code\.

 1. Find the quota name of the quota you want to increase\.
 You can find the quota names and descriptions of AWS KMS quotas in the [resource quota](resource-limits.md) and [request quota](requests-per-second.md) tables\.